cirosantilli/x86-assembly-cheat/calling-conventions.md

 In IA32, [cdecl](cdecl.md) is the most popular in Linux, and stdcall the most popular in Windows, but there exist many others.

-## x86-64 calling conventions

-In x86-64, the number of calling conventions was greatly reduced.

-### System V AMD64 ABI

-[System V AMD64 ABI][] dominating in Linux and other UNIX systems.

-Uses CPU registers for the first 6 parameters, XMM if floating point, and the following on stack, thus much faster!
-This was made possible by the large amount of CPU registers added.

-XMM passing is possible because SSE and SSE2 are part of the x86-64 core.

-Register order is: RDI, RSI, RDX, RCX, R8, and R9

-For system calls, R10 is used instead of RCX.

-### Microsoft x64

-Obviously they could not be compatible with the rest.

-Microsoft x64 calling convention and its 2013 extension `__vectorcall` for Windows,

 ## Call C function form assembly

 TODO link to example code.